wdk-docs/node-config-docs/Examining-Configuration-Sources.md

     parsed: { EnvOverride: [Object] } } ]
 ```

-Notice that in additon to full paths, some other special names are included: `$NODE_CONFIG` from the environment and `--NODE_CONFIG` from the command line.
+Notice that in additon to full paths, some other special names are included: `$NODE_CONFIG` from the environment and `--NODE_CONFIG argument` from the command line.

 While `[Object]` is shown here, the full objects are available in the actual output.